Aaron-Bopp/TIM/40_Evergreens/Faith is an abstraction of cognitive dissonance.md

 This has been built into our psyche for millennia.
 ^[Which means this trait is something that is selected for because [[Humans are a product of evolution]] and is one of the reasons behind why the [[The brain is powerful enough to create supernatural experiences]].]
-Our brain created these stories to help us understand the thunder and lightning, push ourselves to survive, and to find meaning after we have lost loved ones. [[Religion is a rational bid for supernatural reward]]
+Our brain created these stories to help us understand the thunder and lightning, push ourselves to survive, and to find meaning after we have lost loved ones. [[Religion as a rational bid for supernatural reward]]

 %%
 #TO/PONDER/IDEA something about how we are born into this world not knowing anything, and are repeatedly told that everything has a meaning when it doesn't unless we give it a meaning